 - Trustees are assigned by the Chair to Board Committees based, in part, on their individual experience outside of LIPA.
-In 2021, Trustees Cockfield and Goroff were assigned to the Oversight and Clean Energy Committee, and Trustee Anderson Campbell was assigned to the Governance, Planning and Personnel Committee. - The Trustees have adopted a Board Policy Governance process to provide clear direction to LIPA Staff from the Board, acting as a whole, rather than Trustees acting as individual members, including the Board Policy on Trustee Communication.

-• The Trustees have annually conducted a survey and review of their collective performance, and have instituted improvements to the Board's governance, such as a facilitated process to review and enhance the Board Policy governance model, changes to Committee charters, a process to receive constructive feedback from staff on the Board's performance, and better use of the Board's time through judicious use of a Consent Agenda for consensus and ministerial items.
+In 2022, no new Trustees were assigned to any Committee. - The Trustees have adopted a Board Policy governance process to provide clear direction to LIPA Staff from the Board, acting as a whole, rather than Trustees acting as individual members, including the Board Policy on Trustee Communication. - The Trustees have annually conducted a survey and review of their collective performance, and have instituted improvements to the Board's governance, such as a facilitated process to review and enhance the Board Policy governance model, changes to Committee charters, a process to receive constructive feedback from staff on the Board's performance, and better use of the Board's time through judicious use of a Consent Agenda for consensus and ministerial items.